 3. Getting Vaccinated at School

 Do you remember getting vaccinated in a school as a child?
-As soon as a child starting crying after getting a shot of vaccination, the other students standing in the queue also starts crying.
+As soon as a child starts crying after getting a shot or vaccination, the other students standing in the queue also start crying.
 They have already associated the needle with the pain.

 4. Association of Something with the Past

-Do you have any particular song, object or place that reminds you of your past?
-When we listen to a specific song, come across any place or object, sometimes they usually remind us of our past incidents.
+Do you have any particular song, object, or place that reminds you of your past?
+When we listen to a specific song or come across any place or object, sometimes they usually remind us of our past incidents.

 Have you ever been a victim of an accident in your life?
 People who have been through a traumatic experience may feel a rush of anxiety or respond with fear if they’re found stuck in a similar situation.
-For example, folks who have been a victim of a car accident may have a hard time stepping inside another vehicle again or who has been a victim of an animal bite may have developed a long time fear towards that animal, even at sometimes that particular animal might not be harmful.
+For example, folks who have been a victim of a car accident may have a hard time stepping inside another vehicle again, or who have been a victim of an animal bite may have developed a long-time fear towards that animal, even though sometimes that particular animal might not be harmful.

 7. Phobias and Anxiety related Problems

-Classical conditioning techniques are helpful to people to cope up with their phobias and anxiety related problem.
+Classical conditioning techniques are helpful to people to cope with their phobias and anxiety-related problem.
 Teachers in school apply this technique to decrease or remove the anxiety or phobia from the students.
-They pair an anxiety-provoking situation with pleasant surrounding and help the student to learn new association and behavior.
-This helps the student to remain calm and stressfree instead of feeling anxious.
+They pair an anxiety-provoking situation with pleasant surroundings and help the student to learn new associations and behavior.
+This helps the student to remain calm and stress-free instead of feeling anxious.
 For example, a student suffering from a stage phobia when encouraged to perform on the stage repeatedly with a positive response, after some time, the phobia of the student will automatically vanish.